o1-labs/proof-systems/book/src/specs/kimchi.md

 1. Evaluate the ft polynomial at $\zeta\omega$ only.
 1. Setup the Fr-Sponge
 1. Squeeze the Fq-sponge and absorb the result with the Fr-Sponge.
+1. Absorb the previous recursion challenges.
+1. Compute evaluations for the previous recursion challenges.
 1. Evaluate the negated public polynomial (if present) at $\zeta$ and $\zeta\omega$.
 1. Absorb the unique evaluation of ft: $ft(\zeta\omega)$.
 1. Absorb all the polynomial evaluations in $\zeta$ and $\zeta\omega$: